New Student Arrival To-Do List

-Students and scholars who apply for a U.S. driver’s license, non-drivers identification card or social security number must check-in with ISSS and wait 10 days after check-in before applying for the driver’s license, identification card or social security number.
+Students and scholars who apply for a U.S. driver’s license, non-drivers identification card or social security number must complete the Check In Record to ISSS, and wait 10 days before applying for the driver’s license, identification card or social security number.

 Student/Exchange Visitor Applicants Privacy Notice: